CosmoStat/wf-psf/docs/source/basic_execution.md

 ```
 The first argument: `--confile CONFFILE` specifies the path to the {ref}`master configuration file<master_config_file>` storing the pipeline tasks to be executed at runtime.

-The second argument: `--repodir REPODIR` is the path to the `wf-psf` repository.

-The third argument: `--outputdir OUTPUTDIR` is used to set the path to the main output directory, which stores the `WaveDiff` results.
+The second argument: `--outputdir OUTPUTDIR` is used to set the path to the main output directory, which stores the `WaveDiff` results.

 To run `WaveDiff`, use the following command:

 ```
-> wavediff -c /path/to/config/file -r /path/to/wf-psf -o /path/to/output/dir
+> wavediff -c /path/to/config/file -o /path/to/output/dir
 ```

 ## WaveDiff Output Directory Structure